jakewdr/Opal_Client_4/README.md

 Use f7 to open the link stored in your clipboard (you copy an ev.io private game link then join it by pressing f7)

 Use f8 to go to the https://ev.io/user/login/ page

+Use f9 to close the app!

+Use f11 to go fullscreen!